rifset/mcu-movie-analysis/README.md

 volume even more since the words such as tony, stark, and peter are present in the data frequently.
 Those words are meaningless as they are character names, so I removed them just like the stop-words.
-All MCU’s character names I obtain by manually scraping from MCU Wikipedia [page](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe).
+All MCU’s character names obtained by web scraping from MCU Wikipedia [page](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe).
 All the scraping process is done using the `rvest` package.